Portland Pudgy Dinghy or Inflatable Boats, RIBs, Other Rigid Boats? FAQ.

 For detailed information on the optional accessories available, see Price List.

-One Pudgy owner reported good results with a marine wax.
+One Pudgy owner reported good results with a marine wax used on racing sailboats.
 If you do use wax and later decide to use bottom paint you will need to clean ALL the wax off.